-Failure to disclose an interest does not invalidate the transaction, but it does allow the company to avoid the transaction within three months of disclosing the transaction to all shareholders, if the company did not receive fair value.
-Fair value is assessed at the time of the transaction on the basis of the knowledge of the company and the interested director.
+Failure to disclose an interest does not invalidate the transaction, but it does allow the company to avoid the transaction within three months of disclosing the transaction to all shareholders if the company did not receive fair value (assessed at the time of the transaction on the basis of the knowledge of the company and the interested director).
 Where the transaction transfers property to a person and that property is transferred on to a third party, the company’s right to avoid the transaction does not affect the title or interest of that third party provided they are a purchaser for valuable consideration without knowledge of the circumstances under which the first person acquired the property.

-The default position under the Companies Act is that an interested director is nonetheless free to vote on matters relating to the transaction, be counted in the quorum and otherwise do any thing as though the director is not interested in that transaction.
-It is, however, also common for boards to adopt charters or codes of conduct that record the collective expectations of the board as to how other conflicts of interest (which may be more broadly described than the formal definition of “interested” in the Companies Act) will be managed.
+The default position under the Companies Act is that an interested director may vote on matters relating to the transaction, be counted in the quorum and otherwise do anything as though the director is not interested in that transaction.
+It is, however, common for boards to adopt charters or codes of conduct that record the collective expectations of the board as to how conflicts of interest (which may be more broadly described than the formal definition of “interested” in the Companies Act) will be managed.
 Those expectations commonly include that directors with an actual or potential conflict of interest will abstain from participating in meetings and voting on matters in respect of which the conflict exists.